Contributed by Amy Archuleta

 It is hard to know what to expect as the pandemic unfolds around us.
 As a biotech company, our doors have remained open to provide support and a research tool pipeline for scientists on the front lines of the crisis.
 As an employee, this stability was welcome.
 But like most parents amid the Covid-19 pandemic, the restrictions put on my life have made for tough choices, self-reflection, and re-evaluation of lifestyle.

-From the very beginning, PhosphoSolutions took various steps to ensure the physical well-being of our team during this time: reconfiguration of lab spaces, staggered hours, and personal protective equipment.
+From the very beginning of the crisis, PhosphoSolutions took various steps to ensure the physical well-being of our team: reconfiguration of lab spaces, staggered hours, and personal protective equipment.
 But as a working parent, by far the largest upset I faced was the loss of childcare and school.
 The question in my family was no longer who would be picking up my young daughters from school/dance/soccer/piano/grandma’s house.
 The question was now: What hours Mommy can responsibly be out of the house and in the lab while still allowing Daddy to complete his very demanding job in his work-from-home office, all the while considering the need to homeschool our daughters on top of facilitating soccer training videos sent by their coach, helping with the virtual classes sent by piano, art, and dance teachers, and procuring toilet paper.

 And then, there was new guilt: Should I even be complaining?
 I am very fortunate to still have my health and my job.

 As the parents on our team settled into staggered work schedules to accommodate new responsibilities and situations, several things started to become clear.